All Episodes

 I do okay, okay, but my taxes have gone up.

-I said, Have you ever got a check from a poor person?
+I said, have you ever got a check from a poor person?

 You know, and it just drives me nuts.

-It's just, you know, I mean, we're struggling, my wife's laid off, you know, I'm working my tail off as much as I can because the government regulates driving a truck.
+You know, I'm working my tail off as much as I can because the government regulates driving a truck.

 What do they say?

-They didn't laugh.
+They just laugh.

-And I tell them you've got to be out your mind, man.
+And I tell them, you've got to be out your mind, man.

 Rich people are the savior.